netbox-community/go-netbox/docs/WritableEventRuleRequest.md

 ### NewWritableEventRuleRequest

-`func NewWritableEventRuleRequest(objectTypes []string, name string, actionObjectType string, ) *WritableEventRuleRequest`
+`func NewWritableEventRuleRequest(objectTypes []string, name string, eventTypes []EventRuleEventTypesInner, actionObjectType string, ) *WritableEventRuleRequest`

 NewWritableEventRuleRequest instantiates a new WritableEventRuleRequest object This constructor will assign default values to properties that have it defined,